 a.
-A landscaped strip with a minimum width as specified of 10 metres shall be provided along and adjacent to the boundary with Marshland Road.
+A landscaped strip with a minimum width as specified shall be provided along and adjacent to the boundary with Marshland Road.

 Any application arising from this rule shall not be limited or publicly notified.

 15.4.3.4.2.4 Staging of development to align with intersection upgrades